Glasgow University Student Television: Founding

-During interviews with current staff of the Media Production Unit at Glasgow University, it was revealed that the University's Television Service began operating in 1963.
+During interviews with current staff of the Media Production Unit at Glasgow University, it was revealed that the university's Television Service began operating in 1963.
 However, it is believed that Glasgow University Student Television (GUST) was founded in 1964.
 It is unclear when the name GUST was actually created, but it began being commonly used in the 1970s.

 This means that GUST was the first student television station to be founded in the United Kingdom, and also the oldest student television station in Europe.
 There is a station in the United States that was founded before GUST, but this station was staff run for students.
 Thus, GUST is the oldest student-run television station in the world.

-Between 1966-68, Glasgow University built a television studio in the basement of Southpark House in order to support teaching facilities.
+Between 1966 and 1968, Glasgow University built a television studio in the basement of Southpark House in order to support teaching facilities.
 It was hoped that this new facility would be used for a student operated TV service made by students.
 This marked the beginning of GUST as a broadcasting station.
 To this day, GUST hold their weekly studios in these facilities to create videos.

-1960s-1990s
+1960s–1990s

 GUST would originally broadcast a weekly live programme on a Friday lunchtime, cleverly titled “Lunchtime Friday,” which would run for about an hour and would be shown at 12:10pm and repeated at 1:10pm every Friday during term time.
-This content would be broadcast on the University's cable network so GUST programmes would reach every building on campus, and also many others outside the university.
+This content would be broadcast on the university's cable network so GUST programmes would reach every building on campus, and also many others outside the university, on a network rented by British Relay.
 That then means GUST was broadcasting on the biggest cable network in Europe at the time.

+The earliest surviving video footage of GUST is from approximately 1970, with its output consisting of comedy sketches and live band performances.

 GUST was a founding member of the National Student Television Association (NaSTA), helping establish the first awards ceremony in 1973.
 Notable past GUSTies include Steven Moffat and Andrew Neil, both of whom were members of the station during their time at the University of Glasgow.

+In 1979, GUST started colour broadcasts and attracted its highest audience so far in 1980 with an interview given to Def Leppard.
+In 1985, the University bought the cable network from British Relay for £1.
+In later years, GUST made several technological upgrades and was given the approval by the BBC to be featured on a student television theme night on BBC Choice in early 2000.